Damien Harris Player Prop Bets for NFL Week 17 - New England vs. Jacksonville - NewsBreak

 Recent Performances

-- Last week against the Bills, Harris rushed for 103 yards on 18 carries (averaging 5.7 yards per carry) while scoring three touchdowns.
+- Harris put together a 103-yard rushing performance in last week's matchup with the Bills, carrying the ball 18 times (averaging 5.7 yards per carry) while scoring three touchdowns.

-- Over his last three outings, Harris has rushed for 214 yards on 28 carries (71.3 ypg), with four touchdowns.
+- In his last three games, Harris has taken 28 carries for 214 yards (71.3 per game) and four touchdowns.

 Harris' New England Teammates